10 Ways to Save Money at the Zoo

 Here are some tips to save money on your Zoo Trip

 If you have been to the zoo, you know how expensive it can be, making it hard to save money on your zoo trip.
-But that shouldn’t deter you away from taking a midwest vacation or trip to your favorite zoo.
+But that shouldn’t deter you away from taking a midwest vacation or trip to your favorite zoo

 1. Bring your own snacks and drinks to save money on food.

 This is a great way to save money at the zoo, and it also means you can eat what you want and cater more to your picky eaters.
+Traveling with kids can be hard enough, the last thing you want to deal with is a picky eater who can’t find anything to eat.

 Here are some ideal snacks that you can take to the zoo to enjoy: